armishjaved/team-members-management/README.md

 3. install requirements using $ pip install -r requirements.txt
 4. Install client-side dependencies

-Environment variables
+To run the app:

 Server-side

-- python manage.py runserver
+1. python manage.py runserver
-The API should now be running at:
+- The API should now be running at:
 ➡️ http://127.0.0.1:8000/api/

 Client-side

-- cd teammembers
+1. cd teammembers
-- npm install
+2. npm install
-- npm run dev
+3. npm run dev
 - The frontend should now be running at:
 ➡️ http://localhost:3000/